David Peralta Player Props: Dodgers vs. Reds

 Reds Pitching Rankings

-- The Reds have the 25th-ranked team ERA across all league pitching staffs (4.69).
+- The Reds have a 4.66 team ERA that ranks 25th among all league pitching staffs.

-- Reds pitchers combine to allow 138 total home runs at a clip of 1.3 per game (fifth-most in baseball).
+- The Reds surrender the fifth-most home runs in baseball (140 total, 1.3 per game).

-- Weaver makes the start for the Reds, his 18th of the season.
-He is 2-2 with a 7.20 ERA and 65 strikeouts through 80 2/3 innings pitched.
+- Ashcraft (5-7) takes the mound for the Reds in his 20th start of the season.
+He's put together a 5.64 ERA in 99 2/3 innings pitched, with 74 strikeouts.

-- His last time out was on Sunday against the Arizona Diamondbacks, when the righty tossed four innings, surrendering three earned runs while giving up eight hits.
+- The righty's most recent appearance came on Tuesday against the Milwaukee Brewers, when he tossed 5 1/3 innings, surrendering two earned runs while giving up five hits.

-- In 17 games this season, the 29-year-old has amassed an ERA of 7.20, with 7.3 strikeouts per nine innings.
-Opponents are batting .319 against him.
+- The 25-year-old has put up an ERA of 5.64, with 6.7 strikeouts per nine innings, in 19 games this season.
+Opponents are batting .284 against him.

 © 2023 Data Skrive.
 All rights reserved.